Adhoc Trend

 The Adhoc Trend

-enables fast, on-demand data visualization without the need to create dashboards or persistent charts.
+enables fast, on-demand data visualization without the need to create dashboards.
 It supports exploratory analysis, quick comparisons, time-based statistics, and contextual investigation—directly from views or search results.

 Use Cases

-- Investigating anomalies: Identify outliers, spikes, or deviations in values.
+- Investigating anomalies: Identify outliers, spikes, or deviations.

 - Comparing data: Analyze channels across different time periods, views, or data sources.

-- Exploring unmapped channels: Visualize data directly from Quick Search.
+- Exploring unmapped channels: Visualize data directly from search results.

 Opening Adhoc Trends

-- From a view containing components with mapped data.
+- A View containing components with mapped data.

 Open from a View

-You can open an Adhoc Trend directly from a view containing mapped data using any of the following actions:
+You can open an Adhoc Trend from a view using one of the following methods:

 - Double-click a component